EUROPEAN MEDIA SUGGESTED AMENDMENTS ON THE DMA PROPOSAL

 CPS conditional on use of another service

-through) and new insertions
+through) and

 (i) provide business users, or third parties (i) provide business users, or third parties